mylesotoole/TrashTheCache/README.md

 ## How to easily run the script:

-1. Control select the script.
+1. Secondary click on the script.
 2. Select **Get Info**.
 3. Click **Open With** and set to **Terminal**.